 Pain can affect all aspects of a child or young person's life.
 It can result in them feeling more anxious or distressed, especially if the pain has been present for some time.
 Pain can affect a child's mood, concentration, school attendance, sleep and ability to exercise.
 These factors can make pain worse and create a vicious cycle.
 A child or young person's pain can also have a big impact on their family/whānau.

 Who may be involved in assessment and treatment of chronic or persistent pain?

-Due to the variety of factors that can cause and worsen pain there are many professionals who may be involved in the assessment or treatment of pain, including:
+Due to the variety of factors that can cause and worsen pain, there may be many professionals involved in the assessment or treatment of pain, including:

 - family doctors (GPs)